-World Taekwondo (WT) is the highest sanctioning authority and international governing body for the popular martial art and combat sport of Taekwondo.
-The International Olympic Committee recognises the sport and it also forms part of the Summer Olympic and Paralympic program.
+World Taekwondo (WT) is the highest sanctioning authority and international governing body for the popular martial arts and combat sport of Taekwondo.
+The International Olympic Committee recognises the sport, which also forms part of the Summer Olympic and Paralympic programs.
 As a result, WT is a member of the Association of Summer Olympic International Federations (ASOIF).
-WT has a clear vision to be the most inclusive and accessible sport in the world.
+WT has a sharp vision to be the most inclusive and accessible sport in the world.
 To achieve that, the federation is constantly working on developing and promoting the sport from a grass roots level to elite levels.